Raider1101/pwgen/README.md

+# What is PWGen?
+This program creates a .txt file with every single password possible with the desired maximum number of characters.
-# pwgen
+# How to use?
-Made by Raider1101.
 Select the maximum number of characters of the password and wait for the process to create the text file.
 You can check the .txt file to see the progress.
-Execute it as admin.
+# Credits
+Made by Raider1101.